Waterfalls in Meghalaya That’ll Leave You Awestruck

 3. Seven Sisters Falls

-A seven-step cascade, known as Nohsngithiang Falls or Mawsmai Falls, it is the most beautiful waterfall in Meghalaya.
-From 1033 feet, Seven Sisters Falls cascade down the limestone cliffs of Khasi Hills, making it one of the tallest waterfalls in India.
+A seven-step cascade, also referred to as Nohsngithiang Falls or Mawsmai Falls, it is the prettiest waterfall in Meghalaya.
+Seven Sisters Falls fall from a height of 1033 feet down the limestone cliffs of Khasi Hills, and thus it is among the tallest waterfalls in India.
+Come and visit this waterfall during July and September to experience the complete voluminous flow of the brooks.
+The waterfall, which cascades in seven streams, falls amidst lush green forests and is a treat to the eyes!

 Waterfalls in Meghalaya image 3/16